We learned about money the hard way. We started this blog so you don’t have to.

 Our story

-For many years our family ran a publication business.
-It was well-settled, stable, and profitable enough that we never once worried about money.
-We earned well, lived comfortably, and like many families who have never faced a financial crisis — saving never felt like a priority.
+For many years my father, my uncle, my elder brother, and I ran a family publishing business.
+It was well-settled and profitable, and because it was, we never once worried about money.
+We earned well, lived comfortably, and like many families who have never faced a financial crisis, saving never felt like a priority.

-In 2021, after a decade of effort, we finally recovered the house from the bank auction.
-That ten-year journey — from the collapse in 2011 to finally closing that chapter in 2021 — changed how I think about money permanently.
+In March 2021, after a decade of effort, we cleared the full debt and interest, and the bank returned the deed to our home.
+That ten-year journey, from the collapse in 2011 to closing the chapter in 2021, changed how I think about money permanently.

 As featured in